dendronhq/dendron-site/vault/pkg.dendron-next-server.dev.md

    # for example, if you launched the engine at /user/adam/workspace, WORKSPACE should equal /user/adam/workspace
    http://localhost:3000/vscode/sample?ws=$WORKSPACE&port=$PORT&browser=1
    ```
 1. To test the UI with the plugin, see instructions to [[run the extension|dendron.dev.debug]].
-When running, make sure use `test-workspace` to access the UI
+When running, make sure to use `test-workspace` to access the UI

 Next Steps:
 - read the [[architecture|pkg.dendron-next-server.arch]] documents to understand how the next server fits in with other Dendron plugins and how to build on top of it